- Location: Washington

 In addition to the risk of injury or death that comes with drinking and driving, there are a number of financial and other penalties that come with just being arrested for DUI.
 These include:

 - Revocation of your license for 1 year if you refuse a BAC test.

 - Proof-of-insurance requirements (SR-22).

 - Reapplication requirementfor your license, including knowledge and skills tests, and fees.

 - Loss or seizure of your vehicle.

-A first DUI conviction in Washington is punishable by $5,000 plus other possible penalties from the courts, including jail time.
-Washington drivers face as much as one year in jail and the suspension of their license for 90 days with a first DUI conviction.
-Repeat offenders could be sentenced to other penalties, including home detention, license suspension, or revocation for as long as four years.
+A 1st conviction in Washington is punishable by up to $5,000 plus other possible penalties from the courts, including jail time.
+Washington drivers face as much as 1 year in jail and the suspension of their license for 90 days to 4 years.
+Repeat offenders could be sentenced to other penalties.

 You can see why if you're charged with DUI it's probably a good idea to get an attorney who specializes in DUI cases to help you defend yourself in court.

 While there are some exceptions for motor homes and campers, open alcohol containers are not allowed in moving vehicles in Washington.
 This includes passengers.